 And here’s more simple advice from my favorite parenting book.
 I’ve included an affiliate link here for your convenience.
 You can read my full disclosure policy here.
 Kim John Payne, author of Simplicity Parenting, says that even saying “please” and “thank you” regularly can contribute to a rhythmic life.

 The beauty is that rhythm is comforting.
 It helps us all know what to expect and frees up our brain space and our will for good work.
+That’s why rhythm in Waldorf homeschooling is so helpful.

 Make rhythm your friend!